spitlo/spitlo.github.io/README.md

 - [ ] !
 Fix numbered links on startpage (starts from 1 on each new `<ul>`)
 - [ ] Add controls for audio player
 - [ ] Embed hidden audio links in pages that player can pick up on?
+- [ ] Hide pagination in dotmatrix mode
 - [ ] Improve favicon
 - [ ] Improve search
   - [ ] Implement search for mobile